 - Rent Control / Increase Limitations.
-Illinois landlords can raise rent without reason, by as much as they like and as often as they want, as long as it isn’t during the term of the lease.
+Illinois landlords can raise rent without reason, by as much as they like and as often as they want, as long as it isn’t during the term of the lease and isn’t for a discriminatory or retaliatory reason.

 - Notice Required to Raise Rent.
 For month-to-month tenancies, landlords must provide 30 days notice from next rent due date.